Old Sheffield Plate

 OSP Pair of table salts, the interiors gilded to prevent corrosion.
 'Bleeding' of the copper can be seen on the rims.

-Old Sheffield Plate (or OSP) is the material developed by Thomas Boulsover in the 1740s, a fusion of copper and sterling silver which could be made into a range of items normally made in solid silver.
+Old Sheffield Plate (OSP) is the material developed by Thomas Boulsover in the 1740s, a fusion of copper and sterling silver which could be made into a range of items normally made in solid silver.
 The material rapidly gained popularity as a substitute for solid silver, as it was much cheaper to produce.
 Any object made in silver could be made in Old Sheffield Plate, although objects subject to heavy wear such as spoons and forks were not so satisfactory in plate.

-The characteristic identifying feature of OSP is the 'bleeding' or 'show through' of the copper base, especially on points of wear although there is also a subtle difference in colour from the pure silver of electroplating to the "very faintly bluish lustre" of OSP.
+The characteristic identifying feature of OSP is the 'bleeding' or 'show through' of the copper base, especially on points of wear.
+There is also a subtle difference in colour between the pure silver of electroplating and the "very faintly bluish lustre" of OSP.
 In addition to having a distinct bluish cast, the alloy produced in OSP is also harder than electrodeposited silver.
 The material remained popular until being replaced by the electroplate process in the 1840s.

 Items produced in Old Sheffield Plate included buttons, caddy spoons, fish slices, serving utensils, candlesticks and other lighting devices, coffee and tea sets, serving dishes and trays, tankards and pitchers and larger items such as soup tureens and hot-water urns.

 'Old Sheffield Plate' with all three words capitalised is the accepted term in the antiques trade for this material.
 The expression 'Sheffield plate' and all variations thereof are generic terms which may apply to any product of silver appearance made in Sheffield, UK.